 Emergency call boxes: These devices should be placed in well-lit areas such as near an exit stairwell in a parking structure or centrally located in a surface lot.
 Typically, the call boxes will be recognizable to employees and visitors because of the blue light, signifying help in an emergency.
 Cameras in your facility should be set to automatically view and record the blue light box any time it is activated.

 Tom Asp is the President and CEO of VTI Security.
+He joined the company in 1986 and works in its corporate office located in Burnsville, Minn.
 He is also a member of Security-Net, Inc., a global network of independent systems integrators.
-He can be reached by email at firstname.lastname@example.org.
+He can be reached by email at [email protected].